 Why Games are Critical to Retailers

 90 percent of Gen Z play video games.
 Though not all of them are die-hards who sit in the basement for 14-hour Playstation binges, most people under the age of 25 play video games.
 Worldwide, the market is estimated to be worth 2.2 trillion USD.
 The penetration of gaming amongst young people is critical for retailers to understand.
-Games are part of their social lives, their education and make up a huge portion of their daily entertainment.
+Playing games at sites like pikakasinotsuomi.com are part of their social lives and make up a huge portion of their daily entertainment.

 Video may have killed the radio star – internet stars are the next pop culture assassins.